Josh Heinrichs: History

 Junior Marvin of Bob Marley & The Wailers was quoted about Heinrichs, saying “Josh is one of those guys who comes along and fills his music with such an inspiration and with such energy that it translates so easily and positively to anyone hearing it.
 He is a rare talent in both his ability to craft a song with a certain timeless quality to it, and then, man, his voice, well, I mean, damn, the kid can sing as good as anyone out there; a bright future – that one.”

 Heinrichs released his first solo EP in July 2009, "Things Change" a 6-song EP on GanJah Records.

 In late 2009 Heinrichs released a statement that he had recorded a full album of reggae classics and covers entitled Favorites with friend Cas Haley due to be released in 2010 via Jim Slaton and his label, Big Karma Records, but the album was being indefinitely shelved due to Jim Slaton's untimely death from a heart attack.
 Although songs were used from the album for both Heinrichs' and Haley's 2010 albums.

 In 2010 Heinrichs released his first live solo album, Live in Hawaii, recorded from his 2009 performance at The Kulia Roots Fest in Honolulu, Hawaii.
 Heinrichs was backed by the Hawaii reggae band Gomega for this performance.

-On September 28, 2010, Heinrichs released his first full-length solo studio album, Josh Heinrichs and Friends to a #4 debut on USA iTunes Best Selling Reggae Albums.
+On September 28, 2010, Heinrichs released his first solo studio album, Josh Heinrichs and Friends to a number four debut on USA iTunes Best Selling Reggae Albums.
 The album also debuted on Amazon's Top 20 Best Selling Reggae Albums.
 For this album Heinrichs worked with reggae artists, including Aston Barrett, Hani Totorewa of Katchafire, Caleb Keolanui of The Green, Koko of Inna Vision, Cas Haley and more.

-On May 17, 2011, Heinrichs' second full-length solo studio album, Jah Roots, was officially released internationally, debuting as Amazon's #1 hottest-selling reggae album and at #6 on iTunes(USA) Top 200 Best Selling Reggae Albums.
+On May 17, 2011, Heinrichs' second solo studio album, Jah Roots, was officially released internationally, debuting as Amazon's number one hottest-selling reggae album and at number six on iTunes(USA) Top 200 Best Selling Reggae Albums.

-The Emergency Spliff album with Heinrichs former Jah Roots bandmate SkillinJah was officially released on August 16, 2011 and debuted at #16 on iTunes Top 200 Best Selling Reggae Albums.
+The Emergency Spliff album with Heinrichs former Jah Roots bandmate SkillinJah was officially released on August 16, 2011, and debuted at number 16 on iTunes Top 200 Best Selling Reggae Albums.

-Satisfied, Heinrichs' third full-length solo studio album, was released on October 18, 2011 and debuted at #3 on iTunes Top 200 Best Selling Reggae Albums and as Amazons #2 hottest-selling reggae album.
+Satisfied, Heinrichs' third solo studio album, was released on October 18, 2011, and debuted at number three on iTunes Top 200 Best Selling Reggae Albums and as Amazons number two hottest-selling reggae album.

-Reality, Heinrichs' second collaboration album with his former Jah Roots bandmate, SkillinJah, was released to a #6 debut on iTunes and Amazon's Top Reggae Album on January 22, 2012.
+Reality, Heinrichs' second collaboration album with his former Jah Roots bandmate, SkillinJah, was released to a number six debut on iTunes and Amazon's Top Reggae Album on January 22, 2012.

 In March 2012 Heinrichs brought Junior Marvin of Bob Marley and The Wailers to play lead guitar in his band for a very special one-night-only performance in Heinrichs' hometown of Springfield, Missouri.